TOAST-DOCS/Container-Kubernetes/zh/user-guide.md

 > [Caution]
 > This feature is provided only when the time of cluster creation falls within the following period:
 >
-> * Pangyo region: Cluster created as of December 29, 2020
+> * Pangyo region: Cluster created on December 29, 2020 or later
-> * Pyeongchon region: Cluster created as of December 24, 2020
+> * Pyeongchon region: Cluster created on December 24, 2020 or later

 ### Admission Controller plugin
 The admission controller can intercept a Kubernetes API server request and change objects or deny the request.
 See [Admission Controller]( https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) for more information about the admission controller.
 For usage examples of the admission controller, see [Admission Controller Guide](https://kubernetes.io/blog/2019/03/21/a-guide-to-kubernetes-admission-controllers/).